GoogleChromeLabs/react-adaptive-hooks/README.md

 ### Memory

-`useMemoryStatus` Utility for getting memory status of the device
+`useMemoryStatus` utility for adapting based on the user's device memory (RAM)

 ```js
 import React from 'react';